 2006 Capital District Regional Bike-Hike Map: The 2nd edition of CDTC’s Regional Bike-Hike Map was produced in the Spring of 2006 to assist pedestrians, cyclists, and inline skaters, in planning both recreational and commuter trips throughout the Capital District.
 Throughout the creative process, CDTC staff took into consideration recommendations from CDTC's Bicycle & Pedestrian Task Force .
 The map displays existing trails and routes as well as facilities to be constructed in 2006.
 Print copies of this map are no longer available.

-Priority Networks: CDTC has been utilizing priority networks in planning and project programming since they were originally developed by New Visions task forces for the 1997 plan.
-Priority networks exist for bicyclists and pedestrians, goods movement, intelligent transportation systems, arterial management and transit.
-These networks receive special treatment in planning and project programming and improvements to them are made as part of necessary renewal work.
+Priority Networks: CDTC has been utilizing priority networks in planning and project programming since they were originally developed by New Visions task forces for the 1997 regional transportation plan.
+Priority networks exist for bicyclists and pedestrians, freight, intelligent transportation systems and transit.
+These networks are used in CDTC’s merit evaluation of Transportation Improvement Program project proposals and improvements to them are made as described in the white papers for each topic supporting New Visions 2040.

 Bicycle and Pedestrian Priority Network: